 Carbon dioxide is a colorless and non-flammable gas at normal temperature and pressure.
 Although much less abundant than nitrogen and oxygen in Earth's atmosphere, carbon dioxide is an important constituent of our planet's air.
 A molecule of carbon dioxide (CO2) is made up of one carbon atom and two oxygen atoms.

 Carbon dioxide is an important greenhouse gas that helps to trap heat in our atmosphere.
 Without it, our planet would be inhospitably cold.
-However, a gradual increase in CO2 concentrations in Earth's atmosphere is helping to drive global warming, threatening to disrupt our planet's climate as average global temperatures gradually rise.
+However, an increase in CO2 concentrations in our atmosphere is causing average global temperatures to rise, disrupting other aspects of Earth's climate.

 Carbon dioxide plays a key role in Earth's carbon cycle, the set of processes that cycle carbon in many forms throughout our environment.
 Volcanic outgassing and wildfires are two significant natural sources of CO2 in Earth's atmosphere.
 Respiration, the process by which organisms liberate energy from food, emits carbon dioxide.
 When you exhale, it is carbon dioxide (amongst other gases) that you breathe out.
 Combustion, whether in the guise of wildfires, as a result of slash-and-burn agricultural practices, or in internal combustion engines, produces carbon dioxide.